 I have a confession to make, and I don’t think when I reveal it, I will be the only one who shares this feeling.

 I freaking love Halloween III: Season of the Witch.

 For some, that’s heresy.
 “A Halloween movie without Michael Myers?!?
 No, sir!
 I will not have it!”
 Well, the truth is, the original movie, a masterpiece that excelled beyond most people’s expectations, was never meant to have an entire franchise centering around lead antagonist Michael Myers.
 Really, John Carpenter only wanted to tell his own version of the boogey man.
 He and producer Debra Hill did conceive a sequel that would continue the story of Michael Myers and Laurie Strode (Jamie Lee Curtis), but when approached by Universal Studios for a third installment, Carpenter said he’d only agree to it if it was not connected to the first two films at all.
 Continue reading “Halloween III: Season of the Witch (1982)”

 Man, I love girls dangerously exploring their own sensuality.

 That’s just a simple fact.
 It has nothing to do with this blog.
 I just like it when girls get a little cuckoo over the bone.
 Who doesn’t?

 I’m also a big fan of the Poison Ivy movies.

 That has a lot more to do with this blog – and today’s entry in particular.
 Back in December of 2016, we looked at the second entry in this series, 1996’s Poison Ivy II: Lily, starring Alyssa Milano.
 A third movie came out a year later starring Jaime Pressly.
-For a little over a decade, the series laid dormant until a fourth film premiered on Lifetime.
+For a little over a decade, the series laid dormant until a fourth film, Poison Ivy: The Secret Society, came along.
 Continue reading “Poison Ivy: The Secret Society (2008)”